Project Lifecycle

 All project co-ordinators are invited to a Project Management session towards the beginning of project.
 This will guide you through managing the financial and quality aspects of the project.

-Use Mobility Tool+ to Track Mobilities and Generate Reports
+Use the Beneficiary Module to Track Mobilities and Generate Reports

-Mobility Tool+ is the European Commission system to manage the mobility aspects of the programme – who travels, when, where and for how long.
-It’s also used to generate and store reports, such as Participant Reports, Interim Reports (in some cases), and Final Reports.
+The Beneficiary Module is the European Commission system to manage the mobility aspects of the programme – who travels, when, where and for how long.
+It’s also used to generate and store reports, such as Participant Reports, Periodic Reports (in some cases), and Final Reports.

 Léargas offer regular training in using the system, so you will have plenty of support!

-Some organisations or groups will need to submit an Interim Report at the midway point of their project.
+Some organisations or groups will need to submit a Periodic Report at the midway point of their project.
 This often happens if a project happens over a long duration, or is particularly complex.
-The Interim Report is a way to ensure that the project is progressing as planned, and that the grant is being used as explained in the application.
-Certain project types receive their Interim Report as an emailed pdf template.
-If you do receive a pdf, use the Mobility Tool+ to update activities, export it and email it to your Léargas Finance officer.
-In some cases, submitting the Interim Report also triggers the next funding payment.
+The Periodic Report is a way to ensure that the project is progressing as planned, and that the grant is being used as explained in the application.
+All KA2 projects must submit their Periodic Report through the beneficiary module while all KA1 and ESC projects will need to complete a WORD document.
+The report is emailed to the beneficiary who completes it and email it back.
+All Periodic Reports are linked to the next funding payment.

 Take Part in Training and Networking